yangashley/task-list-api/ada-project-docs/wave_05.md

 There should be a `Goal` model that lives in `app/models/goal.py`.

 Goals should contain these attributes.
-Feel free to change the name of the `goal_id` column if you would like. **The tests require the remaining column to be named exactly** as `title`.
+Feel free to change the name of the `goal_id` column if you would like. **The tests require the title column to be named exactly** as `title`.

 - `goal_id`: a primary key for each goal
 - `title`: text to name the goal